About Starr Library

 Collecting Japanese materials was begun in 1927 by Professor Ryusaku Tsunoda, who successfully solicited donations of materials, including approximately 5,000 volumes from the Imperial Household Ministry.
 As studies of Japan grew and developed, the Department of Chinese was expanded into the Department of Chinese and Japanese.

 The first Korean materials were acquired by a donation of nearly 1,000 books by Korean students at Columbia University in 1931.
-Systematic acquisitions did not begin, however, until 1953, but have increased over the years.
-In the late 1990s, Starr began actively to collect Tibetan language materials as well.
+Systematic acquisitions did not begin, however, until 1953, and have increased substantially over the years.

 In 1961, the Law School, which had occupied Kent Hall, finished its new building, and the school and its library moved across Amsterdam Avenue.
 The East Asian Library's collections were then moved out of Low Memorial Library and moved into the former Law Library in 300 Kent.
 The stained glass image of Justice on the east wall of the reading room is a reminder of the Law Library's occupancy.
 Staff and patrons were delighted with the expanded space, the beautiful architecture, and the dedicated facility.
 The Department of Chinese and Japanese acknowledged its own growth with the change of its name, in 1966, to the Department of East Asian Languages and Cultures.

 The East Asian Library collections were for many years divided by language, and cataloged using the Harvard-Yenching classification system for Chinese books, the Nippon Decimal system for Japanese books, and the Korean Decimal system for Korean books.
-Western-language holdings used the Dewey Decimal system until 1967, when Columbia University Libraries began to catalog all new Western-language acquisitions in the Library of Congress Classification system.
+Western-language holdings used the Dewey Decimal system until 1967, when Columbia University Libraries began to catalog all new western-language acquisitions in the Library of Congress Classification system.

 In 1981, several additional changes were made.
-With an endowment from the C. V. Starr Foundation, renovations were made to the entrance of the Library, and down in the stacks, several large rooms of expanded stack space were added, including the skylight room for art history folios, the Kress Seminar room, and rare book stacks.
-In addition, on line cataloging records for all new acquisitions were created for the first time, with Chinese, Japanese, and Korean scripts, into RLIN, the database of the Research Libraries Group, and classified in the Library of Congress classification system.
+With an endowment from the C.V.
+Starr Foundation, renovations and additions were made, including the entrance of the Library.
+Down in the stacks, several large rooms of expanded stack space were added, including the skylight room for (primarily art history) folios, and the Kress Seminar room, Special Collections Reading Room, and special collections stacks were built.
+In addition, online cataloging records for all new acquisitions were created for the first time, with Chinese, Japanese, and Korean scripts included, into RLIN, the database of the Research Libraries Group, and classified in the Library of Congress classification system.
 All new materials were shelved together, by call number, regardless of language.
 As of 2010, after re-classification projects were completed, the LC Classification system remains as the sole classification system for the circulating collection in our Kent Hall stacks.
-(Some materials stored in rare books and special collections stacks and offsite
+(Many rare books stored offsite still carry the legacy call numbers.)

 Artifacts in the Library

 The Buddhist statue of the Bodhisattva Jizo-sama is a late eighteenth or early nineteenth-century Japanese gilded woodcarving, donated to Columbia by J. G. Phelps Stokes.
+This sculpture belongs to University Art Properties, and is on long-term loan to our library.